mfaulconer/Stat386-Blog/_posts/2025-04-14-Streamlit-and-EDA.md

 My app also includes a filter to look at team specific traits.
 Type in any NBA team, and each of their draft picks' combine results will be pulled into a table.
 Filter further by just looking at specific years.
 Do certain teams have a noticable trend in the skills they draft for?

 These are just some ideas of further analysis or questions you can use my data for.
-Feel free to access my streamlit app here and start exploring!
+Feel free to access my streamlit app <a href="https://maryellen-faulconer-nba-combine.streamlit.app/" target="_blank">here</a> and start exploring!

 ## Wrapping Up